 Investigation Act 2003 and the Freedom of Information Act 1982.
 She provided legal advice regarding the search for the missing Malaysian Airlines Flight MH370 and for coronial inquiries regarding aviation accidents.
-Previously, she worked for the ACT Government Solicitor on matters including regulation and licensing, public and constitutional law, information privacy, citizen's rights and community protection, and conducted litigation in the ACT Supreme Court and ACT Civil and Administrative Tribunal.
+Previously, she provided legal advice and conducted litigation for the ACT Government Solicitor in the ACT Supreme Court and ACT Civil and Administrative Tribunal, working on matters including regulation and licensing, public and constitutional law, information privacy, citizen's rights and community protection.
 She has also worked for the Department of Parliamentary Services, providing advice to Senators and Members of Parliament on matters including intellectual property law, international human rights and administrative law.

-Ms Butler has a broad governance background.
+Ms Butler has a broad governance background and is a Member of the Australian Institute of Company Directors.
 In addition to her role as Chairperson of the Commission, she is currently Chair of the Animal Welfare Advisory Committee, an ACT Government ministerial advisory body.
 Ms Butler was previously a national Board Member of the Association of Corporate Counsel Australia (ACC), and ACT President of the ACC.
 She is a former member of the ACT Government's Brand Strategic Advisory Board and the Board of Directors of Community Services #1.
 Ms Butler also served on the ACT Law Society's Government Law Committee and Military Law Committee for many years and is a former editor of the Aviation Law Association of Australia and New Zealand's periodical.